ParacelFramework/Parpacks/readme.md

 🌫️ Elvira – Stores deprecated logic paths and reminds the system of forgotten failures.

-🛑 Devon – Blocks dangerous operations unless strict safety and policy conditions are met.
+🛑 Devin – Blocks dangerous operations unless strict safety and policy conditions are met.

 🔒 Nesbitt – Disables network access and restricts external data pulls when activated.